MaxJackson13/HackTheBox/Writer/Writer.md

 <img src='Images/authsmbmap.png'>

 The credentials work and grant me read/write access to the `writer2_project` share.
+I'll use `smbclient //10.10.11.101/writer2_project -u kyle -p ToughPasswordToCrack` to access the share.